Rolan Milligan: Indianapolis Colts

 On October 23, 2018, Milligan was signed to the Indianapolis Colts practice squad.
 He was promoted to the active roster on December 22, 2018, but was waived six days later and re-signed to the practice squad.
 He was promoted back to the active roster on January 9, 2019.
 On September 2, 2019, Milligan was waived by the Colts and re-signed to the practice squad.
 He was promoted to the active roster on September 11, 2019.
 He was placed on injured reserve on December 18, 2019.
 Milligan signed the exclusive rights tender with the Colts on March 28, 2020.
 On August 5, 2020, he announced he would opt out of the 2020 season due to the COVID-19 pandemic.
 On August 6, 2021, Milligan was waived by the Colts.

 Saskatchewan Roughriders

-On October 24, 2021 Milligan signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
+On October 24, 2021, Milligan signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He made his CFL debut in the last week of the 2021 regular season on November 20, 2021, against the Hamilton Tiger-Cats, where he had five defensive tackles, one special teams tackle, and one sack.
+In 2022, Milligan played in 17 regular season games where he had 71 defensive tackles, 11 special teams tackles, one sack, one interception, and one forced fumble.

+Milligan played in the first four games of the 2023 season before suffering a season-ending toe injury.
+In those four games, he had 17 defensive tackles, three special teams tackles, and two interceptions.